dipankarmajee/create-express-mongo-template/README.md

 ## Features

 - 🚀 Generates an Express.js application with a structured folder hierarchy.
-- ⚙️ Includes common packages like Express, Morgan, Body Parser, Cookie Parser, CORS, Helmet, and Mongoose.
+- ⚙️ Includes common packages like express, morgan, body-parser, cookie-parser, cors, helmet, dotenv, and mongoose.
 - 📦 Integrates MongoDB for seamless database connectivity.
 - 💡 Provides a clean and organized starting point for your Express.js projects.